1 Obesity Alters the Metabolism

 So far you learned two routes of communication between the adipose tissue and other cells and tissues: The adipose tissue secretes hormones and cytokines depending on the metabolic state of the adipose tissue.
 During the last years scientists discovered another important communication system between cells, tissues and organs: Extracellular vesicles or EVs for short.

 What are EVs?
 All cells release extracellular vesicles as part of their normal metabolism.
 EVs are tiny vesicles, a piece of membrane surrounding cargo (see image to the right) that is transported from cell to cell.
-The cell membrane can either come from the endosome which are then called exosomes (more about those specific EVs later.)
+If the cell membrane comes from the endosome the vesicles will be called exosomes (more about those specific EVs later.)
 The EV can also be pinched off from the cell membrane.
 The inside of the vesicle contains a cargo of regulatory proteins, lipids, DNA and RNA.
 EVs are secreted into the extracellular space and can either travel to other cells or specific target cells.
 Those target cells can be within the same tissue or the EVs are transported by the blood circulation to other tissues.
 Initially, scientists thought that EVs remove surplus cell material, but over the last decade it became increasingly clear that cells use EVs to communicate with each other.
 Depending on the metabolic situation cargo varies or the cell can regulate how many EVs and what type are secreted.

 You are what you eat?
 Exosomes are not just produced by human cells: As research evolved scientists made a couple of surprising findings that are important for nutritionists and dietitians.
 The first one is that exosome shells can withstand digestion.
 Since all cells produce exosomes, unprocessed food will contain exosomes as well.
 These exosomes can pass through our digestive system and act on our gut microbiome, but can also be absorbed into the blood circulation.
-In mice exosomes were detected in the liver, spleen, and brain.
+In mice food exosomes were detected in the liver, spleen, and brain.
 In humans miRNA found only in milk exosomes, can be detected in the blood circulation when study subjects drink milk.
-This research is brand-new, and the main question is how food exosomes impact cell metabolism or the gut microbiome.
-Secondly, our gut microbiome also produces exosomes that end up in our blood circulation and have the potential to alter cell metabolism.
+This research is brand new, and the main question is how food exosomes impact cell metabolism or the gut microbiome.
+Secondly, our gut microbiome, modified by our food choices, also produces exosomes that end up in our blood circulation and have the potential to alter cell metabolism.

 Not All Obese and Overweight Individuals Are Metabolically Unhealthy

 Why are many obese individuals, but also some overweight or lean individuals, metabolically unhealthy?
-Why do some obese teenagers develop T2D and CVD already in their teens while others don’t develop those diseases until old age or not at all despite being obese all their life?
+Why do some teenagers with obesity develop T2D and CVD?
+Why do others not develop those diseases until old age or not at all despite being obese all their life?

-The location of the adipose tissue is important.
+The location of the adipose tissue is important as well.
 Visceral obesity—excessive adipose tissue located within the body cavity—fuels systemic chronic inflammation more than subcutaneous adipose tissue.
 Even some lean individuals have excessive amounts of visceral fat and therefore develop SCI.

 As people reach middle age adipose tissue location start to change.
 Hormonal changes in middle age promote central and visceral obesity.
 Details are discussed in the aging chapter.